Nujol

-To obtain an IR spectrum of a solid, a sample is combined with Nujol in a mortar and pestle or some other device to make a mull (a very thick suspension), and is usually sandwiched between potassium- or sodium chloride plates before being placed in the spectrometer.
+To obtain an IR spectrum of a solid, a solid sample is combined with Nujol in a mortar and pestle or some other device to make a mull (a very thick suspension).
+The mull can be sandwiched between infrared-transparent plates such as potassium- or sodium chloride plates before being placed in the spectrometer.
 For very reactive samples, the layer of Nujol can provide a protective coating, preventing sample decomposition during acquisition of the IR spectrum.
 When preparing the sample it is important to keep the sample from being saturated with Nujol, this will result in erroneous spectra since the Nujol peaks will dominate, silencing the actual sample's peaks.